CUCKOOLAND GUIDE TO GORILLA TRACKING

 Bwindi National Park contains approximately half of the world’s population of mountain gorillas, currently estimated to be about 880.
 Given that Rwanda has recently doubled their fees to $1500, and Democratic Republic of Congo (DRC) is not very secure, it is probably the best place to see them.

 It is not cheap.
 Currently the price of a permit for a Non East African is USD 600.
 Despite the cost, almost everyone who has stayed at Cuckooland and gone tracking has said it was worth it, many describing it as an experience of a lifetime.

 How to Get Gorilla Permits

-I will give you three options:
+I will give you two options:

 1. Direct from Uganda Wildlife Authority (UWA).
 Send an email to email@example.com stating when you want to track, how many people, and from which tracking station.
 If you want to stay at Cuckooland, make sure to request to track from RUHIJA tracking station, where there are 4 groups of habituated gorillas, and which is the nearest station to Cuckooland.
 U.W.A should get back to you with payment details and say the whole process may take around 10 days.
 If you don’t get an answer to your email or the process is taking too long, contact me, Philip, at firstname.lastname@example.org and I will call Joyce and check with her.